Libonectes: Nomenclature

-The prefix "libo" comes from Greek, and means "southern," translated to English.
-"Nectes," the suffix, is also from Greek, and translates to "swimmer."
+The prefix "libo" comes from Greek (lips), and means "southern (wind)," translated to English.
+"Nectes," the suffix, is also from Greek (nektes), and translates to "swimmer."
 In its entirety, Libonectes can be interpreted as "southern swimmer."
 Libonectes was an elasmosaurid plesiosaur, with many specimens unearthed in southern parts of North America- as a result, it was labeled with such a name as described in the preceding sentence.
-C.G.
-Morgan is credited with the discovery of the first Libonectes fossils, and it was for this reason that morgani was chosen as its binomial name.
+Charles Gill Morgan is credited with the acquiring and preparation of the first Libonectes fossils, found by tenant farmer T.W.
+Tidwell in the late 1930s, and it was for this reason that morgani was chosen as the specific name part of its binomial name.

 Description

 Libonectes was a medium-sized plesiosaur, with the complete specimen (SMNK-PAL 3978) measuring 7.2 m long.
 The type specimen belonged to an individual with a neck measuring 5.06 m long.
-The animal was very similar to the related Thalassomedon, though the structure of the neck vertebrae were different, with taller neural spines and longer supporting processes of the bone, and its nostrils were slightly closer to the tip of the skull.
+The animal was very similar to the related Thalassomedon, though the structure of the neck vertebrae was different, with taller neural spines and longer supporting processes of the bone, and its nostrils were slightly closer to the tip of the skull.
 The type specimen of L. morgani contains the best preserved elasmosaurid skull known as well as gastroliths.
-A shoulder girdle and flipper were also found but were apparently discarded at some point in the past.
+A shoulder girdle and flippers were also found but were apparently discarded at some point atter 1962, along with the rear fourteen neck vertebrae of which only forty-eight remain.

 The specimen was originally named Elasmosaurus morgani by Welles in 1949, but it was reclassified to its own genus by Carpenter in 1997.
 A second species, L. atlasense, was named in 2005 from deposits in Morocco, but a 2017 redescription of the material recognized it as a junior synonym of L. morgani.